 Doctoral candidates must successfully complete the equivalent of 10.0 credits.
 Candidates who have deficiencies in certain areas may be admitted to the Ph.D. program, but will normally be required to complete additional work.
 The specific requirements are as follows:

-- 1.0 credit for successful completion of the mandatory core seminar, Canadian Studies 6000.
+- 1.0 credit for successful completion of the mandatory core seminar, CAST 6000Y.

-- 1.0 credit for successful completion of two half-credit courses at the graduate level from the list below.
+- 1.0 credit for successful completion of two half-credit courses at the graduate level.
 A GPA of 9.0 (B+) or better must be obtained at the end of course work in order to remain in the program.

 - Satisfactory demonstration of an understanding of a language other than English.
-Although French is the preferred second language, students may be permitted to substitute an Aboriginal language indigenous to Canada or another language if it is demonstrably relevant to their research interests.
+Although French is the preferred second language, students may be permitted to substitute an Indigenous language or another language if it is demonstrably relevant to their research interests.

 - A defence, in English, of a written dissertation proposal.
 Following the completion of their comprehensives, students will be expected to defend a proposal of the research and analysis they plan to undertake in completing their Ph.D. dissertation.
 The dissertation proposal defence should normally occur within three months after the completion of a student's comprehensive examinations.
-The dissertation committee will be composed of three faculty, always including one from each university.
+The dissertation committee will be composed of three faculty.

 - A 7.0 credit dissertation, which must be successfully defended in English at an oral examination.